shades66/OddsAndEnds/ESPHome/AliExpress Clock Large/README.txt

 after a few hours of messing around with the block of 16 bytes I came up with the following

+ See the ESPHOME YAML.txt file for the full code which includes the i2c & i2c_device setup definitions used by the following

 time:
   - platform: homeassistant